khaldoun-xyz/altadim/README.md

 # Altadaim: Install a Linux developer setup for data scientists

 Get a fully-configured developer experience with one command.
-[Omakub](https://omakub.org/) is the original inspiration for Altadim.
+[Omakub](https://omakub.org/) is the original inspiration for Altadaim.

 Altadaim is designed for simplicity.
 All dependencies are consistently synchronized and pre-configured,